 Configured custom shipping methods matching customer shipping address and order cart content will be offered to your customers during checkout.

 If you need 100% control of how shipping costs are calculated, webhooks are the way to go.
 They also are a good option if you need to integrate with a third-party we don't support; like Shipstation, for instance.

 You'll find more information about how to work with webhooks in this entry.

 We also built integrations with established shipping providers.
 For now, the ones supported are:

 - Australia Post

-These integrations are directly connected with the APIs of each shipping provider, meaning that your customers get accurate shipping estimates.
+These integrations are directly connected with each shipping provider's APIs, meaning that your customers get accurate shipping estimates right from the source.

-For each shipping provider, you need to obtain API credentials and configure them on the dashboard.
-We suggest you contact the shipping provider directly for any assistance in getting these credentials.
+For each shipping provider, you need to obtain API credentials and configure them in the merchant dashboard.
+We suggest contacting the shipping provider directly for any assistance in getting these credentials.